ChinatuL/ChinatuL/README.md

 - 🔭 I’m currently working on a couple of **Next.js** projects
 - 💬 Ask me about **JavaScript**.
 - 🌱 I’m currently learning **Next.js and TypeScript**
-- 👯 I’m looking to collaborate on **any open source projects using HTML, CSS, Javascript, React**
+- 👯 I’m looking to collaborate on **any open source projects using React**

 ## Languages and Tools: